The dying art of papier-mache in Kashmir | DW | 13.08.2021

 The workshops of papier-mache are mostly located in the congested areas of old Srinagar.
 However, over the years, hundreds of these workshops have shut down as people switched to better-paid jobs.
 There are nearly 35,000 people engaged in the art in the city of Srinagar, which is home to almost 1.5 million people.

-Mir says the job used to be well-paid, in fact, it used to be a "luxury" but times have changed.
-Such is the low salary, he doesn't even want any of his three sons to get involved in the business.
+Mir said the job used to be well-paid.
+In fact, it used to be a "luxury," but times have changed.
+The salary is so low that he doesn't even want any of his three sons to get involved in the business.

 Hundreds of hand-crafted elephants of different sizes are present in Mir's workshop.
 There are a large variety of ornaments and decorations too, like tree hangings, colorful stars, bells and trinkets, waiting to be exported for more than a year.
 Lockdown has put a stop to most of their export trade.